bsse1009/Ship-of-fools-game/Readme.md

 ## License

-This project is licensed under the [LICENSE] License - see the LICENSE file for details
+This project is licensed under the MIT License - see the LICENSE.md file for details